Too Much Light Makes the Baby Go Blind: Structure

 The structure of TML since 1988 has remained consistent: a random ticket price for the show is determined by the roll of a die with a fixed amount (currently $9 for the Detroit show) being added for each person.
 Upon payment, a member of the ensemble wearing noise-canceling headphones asks "What's your name?" of the audience member before giving them a name tag with an erroneous or approximate "name" on it.
 Audience members are then given a "menu" of the play titles for that evening from which the plays are selected by audience members calling out their number - the first number heard by the ensemble being the play performed.
 Plays begin with the word "Go!" and end when a member of the cast calls "Curtain!"
 Many of the plays contain elements of randomness and audience interaction.
 The list of plays is perpetually rotating.
 Every week between two and twelve plays (determined by two rolls of a die by someone in the audience) are removed from the "menu" and replaced with new plays, written and staged over the course of the week.

 As part of an interactive tradition, when a particular evening sells out, the cast orders pizza from a local restaurant, allowing the audience to order toppings.
+"When we sell out, we order out!"
 Only a single pizza is ordered, however, which the entire audience must share.